Content

 When Living Alone Becomes a Luxury

 In cities like Athens, Berlin, Paris, Amsterdam, and Barcelona, rent can easily consume most of a monthly income.
-After paying for housing, utilities, heating, transportation, insurance, and food, there is often very little left.

-What Does Having a Roommate Really Mean
+What Having a Roommate Really Means

-A roommate is simply someone you share your home with to split rent and living costs.
-Sometimes everyone has a private room.
-Sometimes rooms are shared.
-It depends on the apartment and the agreement.
+A roommate is simply someone you share your home with in order to split rent and living costs.

 In everyday European life, saying “I live with roommates” usually means living with people who are not family.
 This is extremely common among students, young professionals, expats, and people who have moved away from their hometowns.

 Over time, a roommate becomes more than someone who shares bills.
-They share kitchens, living rooms, schedules, and daily routines.
-This is why choosing the right roommate matters almost as much as choosing the right apartment.
+People share kitchens, living rooms, schedules, and daily routines.

 Greece Shows the Reality Clearly